 Here we have the three aspects of consciousness, higher and lower thoughts which subsequently trigger emotions.
 Kind David is also associated with defeating demons, the battle mankind has to face in order to climb “Jacobs Ladder” and transcend into the higher realms of consciousness.

-It is by having right thought, right emotion and right action that we transcend consciousness.
+It is by having the right thought, right emotion and right action that we transcend consciousness.
 In doing so we also overcome our demons.
 The imagery within the Star of David symbolically explains the importance of balancing thoughts and emotions.

 You can track whether you are raising your conscious awareness.
 The positive aspects of the 33 cultivate a determination to seek an understanding of wisdom and to teach others how they can also raise conscious awareness.

 The negative aspects of the number 33 manifest as feelings of superiority.
-According to some sources it can lead to fanaticism and martyrdom which is why the Catholic church identify martyrs with saints.
+According to some sources, it can lead to fanaticism and martyrdom which is why the Catholic church identify martyrs with saints.